 Stephanie graduated with a BFA in Painting from Rhode Island School of Design in 1985.
-She was awarded a residency at The Vermont Studio Center in 2016 & 1997.
-The article “Thriving on Experimentation by Flavia Cigliano featured Stephanie’s encaustic relief work in the March/April 2018 issue of Artscope Magazine.
-Her painting ” The Breakaway” won the Centerfold feature in the March/April 2016 issue of Artscope magazine.
+She was awarded a residency at The Vermont Studio Center in 1997 & 2016.
+The article “Thriving on Experimentation” by Flavia Cigliano featured Stephanie’s encaustic relief work in the March/April 2018 issue of Artscope Magazine.
+Her painting ” The Breakaway” won the Centerfold feature in the March/April 2016 issue of Artscope Magazine.
 In 2017 & 2013 she was awarded a scholarship to attend the International Encaustic Conference in Provincetown.
 Her work is featured in the 2015/2016 winter issue of The Surface Design Journal called “Memory, Spirit and Gender:Existential Themes in Fiber and Wax” written by Joanne Mattera.
-She has shown for many years at the Schoolhouse Gallery in Provincetown, Ma. and is a member of New England Wax.
-Her and her husband run a honey business called Queen Bee Honey, where she harvests and cleans some of the beeswax that goes into her paintings.
-Her work is in the collection of Meditech and Mitz Levin and Enkaustikos, as well as many private collections.
+She has shown for many years at the Schoolhouse Gallery in Provincetown, MA. and is a member of New England Wax.
+She and her husband run a honey business called Queen Bee Honey, where she harvests and cleans some of the beeswax that goes into her paintings.
+Her work is in the collections of Meditech, Mitz Levin and Enkaustikos as well as many private collections.